sanity-io/hierarchical-document-list/README.md

 sanity install @sanity/hierarchical-document-list
 ```

-With the plugin installed, you'll add the following to your Desk Structure:
+Once you've installed the plugin the next step is to add one or more hierarchy documents to your Structure Builder.

-💡 _If you don't have a custom desk structure, refer to the [Structure Builder docs](https://www.sanity.io/docs/overview-structure-builder) to learn how to do so._
+💡 _To learn about custom desk structures, refer to the [Structure Builder docs](https://www.sanity.io/docs/overview-structure-builder)._

 ```js
 // deskStructure.js